The American Prosecutor Made The Death Penalty A Rigged And Barbaric Game

-This is the ninth column in a series about Melissa Lucio and the State of Texas’ capital case against her.
+This is the ninth and final column in a nine-part series about Melissa Lucio and the State of Texas’ capital case against her.
 Read the first column here, the second here, the third here, the fourth here, the fifth here, the sixth here, the seventh here and the eighth here.

 The “War of Currents” started as any public battle does.
 Thomas Edison and George Westinghouse were selling their own electrical systems around the country in typical commercial competition.